npm package discovery and stats viewer.

 Category: sync

-local~unscripts() ⇒
+local~unScripts() ⇒

-Utility to remove scripts and husky.
+Utility to remove scripts from package.json.

 Kind: inner method of local